Angie Bowie: Personal life

-Estrangement from Duncan Jones

 Barnett is estranged from her son Duncan Jones, saying in a 2010 interview that a reconciliation was unlikely.
-She also mentioned the estrangement during her 2016 appearance on Celebrity Big Brother.
 She previously said that, although she has not seen her son since he was 13, he had been in very brief contact with her daughter Stasha in the early 2000s.
 "He emailed me and I didn't know what to say.
 So I put them together.
 They corresponded for a bit and then that stopped.
 He is cold, like his father.
 David cut me off.
 Zowie, or Duncan, cut me and Stasha off", she said.

-When asked by The Times in 2017 whether she had been in touch with her son since David Bowie's death the year before, she responded "My son?
-No, why should I be?
-I'm not interested.
-It stopped when my father changed his will to not include an educational trust fund for Zowie because David divorced me.
-When my father did that, I followed precedent.
-It's over.
-Nothing.
-Nothing to do with me."
-In a 2018 interview for the podcast WTF with Marc Maron, Jones reiterated that they never had reconciled, saying she was a "corrosive person."

-Rolling Stones song "Angie"
+She has not been in contact with her son since David Bowie's death.

-Angie Bowie has long claimed to have inspired The Rolling Stones' hit song "Angie" from their 1973 album Goats Head Soup.
-However, the songwriters Mick Jagger and Keith Richards have consistently denied this.
-In 1993, in the liner notes to the Rolling Stones' compilation album Jump Back: The Best of The Rolling Stones, Richards said that the title was inspired by his newborn daughter, Dandelion Angela.
-Later, in his 2010 memoir Life, he said that he had chosen the name at random when writing the song and that it "was not about any particular person."
-According to NME, the lyrics of the song were inspired by Jagger's breakup with Marianne Faithfull.
+Angie Bowie has long claimed to have inspired The Rolling Stones' 1973 song "Angie".
+However, the songwriters Mick Jagger and Keith Richards have consistently denied this – Richards explaining that the title refers to his daughter, Angela.

 Fictional portrayals

-The fictional character of Mandy, portrayed by Toni Collette in the film Velvet Goldmine, was based upon Bowie.
+The fictional character of Mandy, portrayed by Toni Collette in the film Velvet Goldmine, was based upon Angie Bowie.